 Advice and support: Community Led Development Advisor

 East Cambridgeshire District Council employs an in-house community advisor who is available to give free advice to communities thinking of setting up their own Community Land Trusts and to provide ongoing support through all stages of the Community Land Trusts journey; from initial group development through to the planning and build stages and guidance through the live stage.
-For more information on the help available from ECDC please contact Emily Howard

 For more established groups, the Council also has a pre-development grant that can support groups with pre-development costs.
+For details on how to apply please read the ECDC CLT Pre-development Grant Eligibility information (PDF) and CLT Pre-development Grant Application Form (PDF).

 More information about Community Land Trusts

-- Community Land Trusts Guide for Community Led Development
+- Community Land Trusts Guide for Community Led Development (PDF)

-- Community Led Homes
+- Community Led Homes (external link)

-- Community Land Trust Network
+- Community Land Trust Network (external link)

-- Community Land Trusts are changing the country video
+- Community Land Trusts are changing the country video (external link)